anamikarawat/Wordle-Clone/README.md

 copy the path to your index.html file
 Copy the path to this file and paste it in your browser to see the game and play.

+# Use this link to open the game: https://anamikarawat.github.io/Wordle-Clone/